Table of Contents

 title string Work package title

-lane string Current lane: planned, doing, for_review, done
+lane string Current lane: planned, claimed, in_progress, for_review, approved, done, blocked, canceled.
+Alias: doingin_progress.

 dependencies list WP IDs this WP depends on